PNBnag007/Upload-And-View-Multiple-Images-React/README.md

 This application is deployed on Netlify platform.

-Application is available here <a>https://pensive-liskov-fe8da8.netlify.app/</a>
+Deployed Application is available here: <a>https://pensive-liskov-fe8da8.netlify.app/</a>